Ellotron/war-rig/rules/README.md

 ### 2. Gather

 A faction squad can gather resources or tech from a basic location by using 1 action.
-Take one of the available resource cubes and add it to that squad board on a space in the white resource section.
+Take one of the available resource tokens and add it to that squad board on a space in the white resource section.
 That resource is now carried by the squad that gathered it.
 If however the squad has no free spaces leave it on the board in that location.
 Any squad can claim this resource on their turn.
+A tech resource can be exchanged for a tech card once it is returned to Home Base.
+To do this discard the token, take two cards from the tech deck, choose one placing it in your inventory and place the other at the bottom of the deck.
+Other resources are used in **Construction**.

 ### 3. Encamp/decamp